 Nonsteroidal anti-inflammatory medications may cause stomach ulcers or cause liver or kidney problems.
 You should have routine laboratory studies done while on them.
 If these are not being ordered by your doctor, you should ask about them.

 Some of these medications may cause drowsiness.
 They may decrease your ability to drive alertly.
 Ask your doctor or pharmacist if the medication prescribed for you will cause drowsiness.
 Using these medications with alcohol may decrease your ability to drive safely.
 Do not take these medications if you are allergic to aspirin.
 If you experience any side effects that continue or are bothersome, notify your doctor.

 CONTACT YOUR DOCTOR IMMEDIATELY if you experience:

-– Swelling of hands, face, lips, eyes, throat, or tongue
+- Swelling of the hands, face, lips, eyes, throat, or tongue

 - Difficulty swallowing or breathing